Key takeaways

 - People separating their public address from their home for safety reasons, including domain registrations, court records, or stalking concerns.

-- Adult children handling parents' mail, or anyone consolidating mail for a small household into one scannable inbox.
+- Adult children handling parents' mail, or anyone consolidating household mail into a single digital inbox.

 Every virtual mailing address sits inside a real commercial building, not a residence.
 That does not block personal use.
 USPS Form 1583 has a specific section for individual applicants, and the address can legally serve as your personal mailing address for almost every purpose where a residential address is normally used.